ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 required to use the receiver.
 The remaining information in this document is only relevant when trying to modify or duplicate the katxgpu receiver functionality.

+Once the katxgpu module has been installed, the receiver module can be accesed using `import katxgpu._katxgpu.recv` in Python.

 ### 2.2 Chunk Lifecycle

 A chunk is the main mechanism that allows for data to be transferred around the katxgpu program